monsoonmaelstrom/book2/book2.md

 I set him the same task with ten at the same time that I gave Giorgi yesterday.
 About ten minutes after that, I’m doing the same for Henry.
 I expect that will keep them both busy for the remainder of the session.
 So far, there’s no change with Lisette.

-Another twenty minutes go by, and as expected, Giorgi’s got a globe of fire hovering above his palm.
+Another twenty minutes go by and, as expected, Giorgi’s got a globe of fire hovering above his palm.
 It’s only a few inches in diameter though.

 “Put it out,” I tell him.
 “Now do it again.
 Work on getting it the right size.”